Vyral/terrence-boykin/_posts/2022-04-08-why-kw-prep-is-the-perfect-course-for-new-agents.md

 KW Prep will help you prepare to run a real estate business while you’re still in real estate school.
 Today I’m really excited to talk to you about how that works.

-We’ve partnered with Kaplan University to offer this specialized real estate school at no cost to you; it’s among the best real estate schools out there.
+We’ve partnered with Kaplan University to offer this specialized [real estate school at no cost to you](https://how2sellhouses.com/){: target="_blank" rel="noopener"}; it’s among the best real estate schools out there.
 The big issue that many new and aspiring agents don’t know is that **most real estate schools only prepare you for the legal side of being an agent.** This causes a lot of new agents to become stuck because they don’t know how to run a business; they only know how to avoid getting in trouble.

 {% include pullquote.html %}